 Don’t let their frightening looks put you off: oursins, or sea urchins, are a must-try.
 It’s actually the coral – or roe – of these spikey creatures which are scooped out with a tiny spoon and enjoyed for their creamy texture and complex sea-like taste.

-For ease of eating, oursins are served in French restaurants already cut open but fisherman in the South of France will argue they are best enjoyed straight from the sea with a bottle of Cassis.
+For ease of eating, oursins are served in French restaurants already cut open but local French fisherman will argue they are best enjoyed straight from the sea with a bottle of Cassis.

 Cuisses de grenouille, better known to English-speakers as frog legs, have a reputation for tasting like chicken when, in reality, the texture of these amphibian limbs is more akin to that of white fish.